How I Work

 I will seek to understand your specific needs and goals, enable you to enhance self insight, awareness and promote personal growth.
 The therapeutic journey can be challenging, but clients often find that understanding how the past can unconsciously affect our lives, decisions and relationships eventually leads to greater freedom.
 Insight can expand the choices available to us with regards to our responses and behaviour, leading to more harmonious relationships with ourselves and others.

-I have a wide range of experience which includes working with adults, adolescents and children aged 12 upwards for the Youth Counselling Service, on behalf of the NHS.
-I have worked for a local drug and alcohol charity and currently volunteer alongside my private practice, working with people have been through serious trauma, who may suffer complex post traumatic stress disorder or dissociative disorders.
+I have a wide range of experience including working with adults, adolescents and children aged 12 upwards for the Youth Counselling Service, on behalf of Virgin Care & the NHS.
+I have worked for a local drug and alcohol charity and volunteered alongside my private practice, working with people have been through serious trauma, who may suffer complex post traumatic stress disorder or dissociative disorders.